PKUMDL-AI/EVER/code/README.md

 cp -rf PATH_OF_prog_GA/prog_pocket/* ./
 ./pocket.sh
 ```
-the pocket sequence is saved from initialsequence.txt, and the codon sequences are obtained from NCBI, saved as protein.fasta
+the pocket sequence is saved from initialsequence.txt, and the codon sequences are obtained from NCBI, saved as protein.fasta.

-prepare the docking configuration file
+prepare the docking configuration file.
 # from now on are the loopable steps (for each generation)
-MOVE the parental fasta format sequences in working directory
+MOVE the parental fasta format sequences in working directory.
 ```
 cp -rf PATH_OF_pre_sequence/script/*./
 ./intialized.sh